Carl Weathers: Professional football career

-BC Lions

-He then signed with the BC Lions of the Canadian Football League in 1971 and played until 1973, playing 18 games in total.
+Later that month, Weathers signed with the BC Lions of the CFL.
+He played for the Lions until 1973, playing 13 games in total.
 During the off-seasons, Weathers attended San Francisco State University and earned a bachelor's degree in drama in 1974.

-Retirement

-He retired from football in 1974, and began pursuing an acting career.
-In his NFL career he appeared in 8 games in two seasons, but didn't record any stats.
+Weathers retired from football in 1974, and began pursuing an acting career.
+In his NFL career he appeared in 8 games in two seasons, but did not record any stats.
 The only stat he recorded in his CFL career was a single fumble recovery.

-Other contributions to the NFL

-Weathers narrated NFL Films' season recap of the 1999, 2000 and 2001 seasons.
-During the 2017 NFL Draft, he appeared on NFL Network's pre-draft coverage.
+In later years, Weathers narrated NFL Films' season recap of the 1999, 2000 and 2001 seasons.
+During the 2017 NFL draft, he appeared on NFL Network's pre-draft coverage.